 The heating installation: an important leverage point in the energy transition

-To protect against the unpredictability of the energy market and successfully achieve the energy transition, the heat production unit is a major leverage point.
-As its purpose is to supply heat for comfort and operational needs, the heating system must scale to provide the temperature levels and quantities necessary to keep the business running smoothly at all times.
-Today, there are heat production systems that are adapted to each temperature level, can be modulated in terms of power and are environmentally friendly.
+The heat production unit is a major leverage point for a successful energy transition.
+As its primary purpose is to supply heat for comfort and operational needs, the heating system must be scaled to provide the temperature levels and necessary quantities to keep the business running.
+Nowadays, there are heat production systems that are adapted to each temperature level are flexible in terms of power and are environmentally friendly.

 Definition of the company’s heating requirements